DmNote-App/DmNote/docs/readme_en.md

 ```

 ### (Optional) quick test without C++ build tools
-If setting up a C++ build environment is difficult, you can test with a prebuilt version of the package
+If setting up a C++ build environment is difficult, you can test with a prebuilt version of the package.
 Remove the `postinstall` script from `package.json` and change `dependencies` as below
 ```json
 {
   "dependencies": {